Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

-For \textit{specific verse} requests (explicit \textit{surah:ayah} references, named surahs, or short quotations), the system invokes a Quran retrieval tool that parses the reference and returns the canonical ayah text verbatim, degrading to surah-level lookup if only partial information is provided or parsing fails.
-For \textit{interpretation} queries, the system performs retrieval of relevant verses and supporting documents, then uses a constrained \textit{Quran Interpretation Agent} to produce an explanatory response grounded in the retrieved evidence, attaching verse-level citations when references can be resolved to avoid paraphrase drift and ungrounded exegesis.
+\textbf{Quran Interpretation and Specific Verse Retrieval.} For \textit{specific verse} requests, the system invokes a Quran retrieval tool.
+These requests may include explicit \textit{surah:ayah} references, named surahs, or short quotations.
+The tool parses the reference and returns the canonical ayah text verbatim.
+If only partial information is provided, or parsing fails, it falls back to surah-level lookup.

+For \textit{interpretation} queries, the system retrieves relevant verses and supporting documents.
+A constrained \textit{Quran Interpretation Agent} then produces an explanatory response grounded in the retrieved evidence.
+When references can be resolved, the system attaches verse-level citations to reduce paraphrase drift and ungrounded exegesis (App.~\ref{app:quran_tool}).